Brief Description of Employees’ and Employers’ Associations

 Within the Italian legal system there are other Employees representatives’ bodies:

-• European Employees’ Committee: such body is set up in all European community-sized company or group of companies, with the purpose of informing and consulting employees on the company’s economic development and on major transnational decisions affecting labour relations.
+- European Employees’ Committee: such body is set up in all European community-sized company or group of companies, with the purpose of informing and consulting employees on the company’s economic development and on major transnational decisions affecting labour relations.

-• Employees’ Committee in European Company (SE).
+- Employees’ Committee in European Company (SE).
 In case it is established a SE (which is a type of corporation company which carries out its activities in several European countries by applying a single set of regulations), formation and consultation procedures of the employees at transnational level should nevertheless be ensured in all cases of creation of an SE.
-In this respect, the involvement of the employees may be achieved also by the establishment of an special SE Committee.
+In this respect, the involvement of the employees may be achieved also by the establishment of a special SE Committee.

-• Employees’ representative for health and safety in the workplace (so-called “RLS”): such body is responsible for monitoring the correct application of rules for the prevention of workplace accidents and illnesses and for promoting the implementation of all appropriate measures to protect the health and physical integrity of the employees within the company’s organization.
+- Employees’ representative for health and safety in the workplace (so-called “RLS”): such body is responsible for monitoring the correct application of rules for the prevention of workplace accidents and illnesses and for promoting the implementation of all appropriate measures to protect the health and physical integrity of the employees within the company’s organization.
 Such body may also be established and appointed at territorial level (so-called “RLST”) and at production site level (so-called “RLSSP”).